vippsas/vipps-developers/vipps-test-environment.md

 ### Install Vipps MT on Android

-The Android test app is available in App Center.
+The Android test app is available for everyone in App Center.
 You do _not_ need an invitation or an activation code.

 1. Open the